chamberlainlondon/chamberlainlondon.github.io/_pages/home.md

 Howdy, my name is London Chamberlain.
 I'm a current undergraduate at [The University of Texas at Austin](https://www.utexas.edu/), majoring in Economics with applications in Computer Science and Finance.

-Today, I specialize in creating interactive financial models and [dashboards](https://chamberlainlondon.github.io/portfolio/portfolio-2/) for businesses using tools such as Microsoft Excel with VBA, Power BI, and Python.
+I specialize in creating interactive financial models and [dashboards](https://chamberlainlondon.github.io/portfolio/portfolio-2/) for businesses using tools such as Microsoft Excel with VBA, Power BI, and Python.
 Additionally, I have practical experience with SQL, R, and Tableau, having applied these skills in various academic projects.

 Beyond my studies, I have a keen interest in entrepreneurship, law, and golf course turf management.